How to Appeal a Smart Parking Parking Ticket

 5

-If rejected, Smart Parking must provide an IAS appeal code.
-Submit your free appeal at theias.org within 28 days.
-IAS decisions are binding on Smart Parking.
+If rejected, Smart Parking must provide a POPLA appeal code.
+Submit your free appeal at popla.co.uk within 28 days.
+POPLA decisions are binding on Smart Parking.

 Successful Appeal Grounds for Smart Parking